 You don’t have to be a designer to create your first prototype.
 There are a few ways to “fake it, till you make it” as a non-designer.
 “Steal” existing designs, but try to copy only the elements that you really like and connect them together by adding your own style.

 It’s the fastest way to learn something new by copying somebody, who did it correctly and adding your own sense of style.

 Download and adjust free or paid UI to your needs.
 You can find plenty of templates, UIs for websites and mobile apps for the desired software.
 Here you can find great resources:

 Look for designers and designs that you really like and try to recreate elements from them.

 Where can you find great inspirations?
 Here is a list:

-As you can see, you can create the first prototype of your product without having a team or being a non-designer.
-The toolset that could be used in this case is not complex at all.
-Plus, the internet is full of free templates, user interfaces to download and inspirations that can take your web or mobile app prototype on the next level.
+The toolset that could be used to create your first prototype is not complex at all.
+Plus, the internet is full of free templates, user interfaces to download, and inspirations that can take your web or mobile app prototype on the next level.

 Every year, Brainhub helps 750,000+ founders, leaders and software engineers make smart tech decisions.
 We earn that trust by demystifying the technology decision-making process based on practical software engineering experience.

 Top reads this month